El Mesías: Lucha Underground (2014–2018)

 In September 2014, Cosme began working for Lucha Underground under a mask and the ring name Mil Muertes.
-In storyline, Muertes' real name was Pasqual Mendoza, whose entire family died in an earthquake in Mexico City, when he was seven years old.
-He debuted on the episode, which aired on November 6, 2014, accompanied by Catrina as his valet.
+In storyline, Muertes' real name was Pasqual Mendoza, whose entire family died in an earthquake in Mexico City when he was seven years old.
+He debuted on an episode aired on November 6, 2014, accompanied by Catrina as his valet.
 He was then involved in a major rivalry with Fénix (punctuated by Catrina's turning on him and aligning herself with Fénix), which concluded when Fénix defeated him in a "Grave Consequences" casket match that aired on March 18, 2015.
-After being "resurrected" by Catrina, Muertes returned and on April 19, 2015, at Ultima Lucha, Lucha Underground's season one finale, defeated Prince Puma to win the Lucha Underground Championship.
+After being "resurrected" by Catrina, Muertes returned, and on April 19, 2015, at Ultima Lucha, Lucha Underground's season one finale, defeated Prince Puma to win the Lucha Underground Championship.

-During the season two premiere on January 27, 2015, Muertes successfully defended the Lucha Underground Championship against Ivelisse despite spearing Catrina.
-On August 5, 2015, Muertes was defeated by Fénix for the Lucha Underground Championship.
-On Lucha Underground Monster Meets Monster Muertes fought Matanza Cueto for the Lucha Underground Championship to a No Contest.
-At Lucha Underground Graver Consequences Muertes was defeated by Matanza Cueto for the Lucha Underground Championship in a Graver Consequences Casket Match.
-At Ultima Lucha Dos part 2 Muertes defeated King Cuerno in a Death Match.
-On November 16, 2016, Muertes was lastly eliminated by Sexy Star in Aztec Warfare for the Lucha Underground Championship.
-At Lucha Underground Bulls Of Boyle Height Muertes was involved in a Battle of the Bulls Tournament Fatal Four Way Match with was won by The Mack.
-On a subsequent Lucha Underground Taping, Muertes was defeated by Prince Puma in a Street Fight.
-Muertes then was involved in the Cueto Cup, defeating Veneno, Paul London, and Jeremiah Crane, but was defeated in semifinal by Pentagon Dark.
+During the season two premiere on January 27, 2016, Muertes retained the Lucha Underground Championship against Ivelisse, despite spearing Catrina.
+On the April 20 episode of Lucha Underground, Muertes fought Matanza Cueto for the Lucha Underground Championship to a no contest.
+On the May 5 episode of Lucha Underground, Muertes was defeated by Cueto for the Lucha Underground Championship in a Graver Consequences Casket Match.
+On July 13 at Ultima Lucha Dos part 2, Muertes defeated King Cuerno in a Death Match.
+On the August 5 episode of Lucha Underground, Muertes was defeated by Fénix for the Lucha Underground Championship.
+On the November 16 episode of Lucha Underground, Muertes was lastly eliminated by Sexy Star in Aztec Warfare for the Lucha Underground Championship.
+On the December 7 episode of Lucha Underground, Muertes was involved in a Battle of the Bulls Tournament Fatal Four Way Match, which was won by The Mack.

+On the June 7, 2017 episode of Lucha Underground, Muertes was defeated by Prince Puma in a Street Fight.
+Muertes then was involved in the Cueto Cup, defeating Veneno, Paul London, and Jeremiah Crane, but was defeated in the semi-final by Pentagón Dark.
 Catrina's mother Captain Velasquez then tasked her daughter with claiming the Gauntlet of the Gods from Cage.
-At her behest, Muertes defeated Cage and Jeremiah Crane at Ultima Lucha Tres Part IV in a Triple Threat Elimination Match to win the Gauntlet; however, after the match he was attacked by King Cuerno, who stole the Gauntlet.
+At her behest, Muertes defeated Cage and Crane at Ultima Lucha Tres part 4, in a Triple Threat Elimination Match to win the Gauntlet.
+After the match, he was attacked by King Cuerno, who stole the Gauntlet.

-Consejo Mundial de Lucha Libre (2018-present)
+Consejo Mundial de Lucha Libre (2018–2022)

-On August 22, 2018 Consejo Mundial de Lucha Libre (CMLL) announced that Mesías as a participant in the 2018 International Gran Prix, announcement that he would use his name Gilbert El Boricua.
+On August 22, 2018, Consejo Mundial de Lucha Libre (CMLL) announced that Mesías would be participate in the 2018 International Gran Prix.
+In CMLL, he was known by the ring name Gilbert El Boricua.